haung-hangdian/WiMuTH-Framework/README.md

 The WiMuTH Framework is a framework for Lumen and EEM boundary segmentation for IVUS images with contrast, artifacts, and fuzzy regions.
 It features four innovative modules: WCSR, MaHS, IDC, and DFCH bridge.
 WiMuTH Framework achieves state-of-the-art performance over 13 previous methods on the NIRS-IVUS datasets.

-The methodology and underlying principles will be explained first.
-Then, the experimental environment and the GitHub repositories of the comparative methods will be delineated.
+First, the methodology and underlying principles will be explained.
+Then, the comparative methods' experimental environment and the GitHub repositories will be delineated.
 Finally, the experimental outcomes will be presented.

 ## Method
 ### WCSR Module